cmusatyalab/gabriel/android-client/README.md

 `mavenCentral()` repository.

 Your app must allow cleartext traffic.
-If your app does not have an Android Network Security Config, you must sepcify `android:usesCleartextTraffic="true"` in the
+If your app does not have an Android Network Security Config, you must specify `android:usesCleartextTraffic="true"` in the
 [application element](https://developer.android.com/guide/topics/manifest/application-element)
 of your Manifest file.